giantzwsummer/mycodes/README.md

 # mycodes

-use python3 urllib.request download pictures from baidu tieba
+use python3 requests download pictures from baidu picture（flip）